 This trip would be a combination of Amtrak to Saratoga Springs to and from Rutland then the Saratoga & North Creek Railroad up their railroad from Saratoga Springs to North Creek.
-After a safety meeting at the Rutland Holiday Inn and we took the first bus down to the Amtrak station to wait for boarding of our group.
+After a safety meeting at the Rutland Holiday Inn, Robin and I rode the first bus down to the Amtrak station to wait for boarding of our group.
 My new mileage on this trip would be from Saratoga Springs to Corinth, New York.Amtrak Ethan Allen Express

 Amtrak's Ethan Allen Express provides daily service between New York City and Rutland, Vermont, by way of Albany.
 The train operates on track owned by Canadian Pacific from Saratoga Springs to Whitehall, and then the Vermont Rail System's Clarendon & Pittsford Railroad from Whitehall to Rutland.
 The total distance is shown by Amtrak to be 24.1 miles.

 The train was created in 1996, with the first trains running in December of that year.
 The Ethan Allen Express was the first New York-Rutland passenger train since 1953, and the first on the Rutland - Whitehall line since 1936.
 A major part of the creation of the Ethan Allen Express was the rebuilding of the former Delaware & Hudson Rutland Branch, today's Clarendon & Pittsford Railroad.
 The rebuilding was accomplished using state and federal funds, obtained by the state of Vermont.
 At first, the train included a baggage car for skis and other outdoor gear, but today it runs with four or five coaches and a cafe car, all the traditional Budd-built Amfleet cars from the 1970s.